How To Clean and Maintain a Garbage Disposal Like a Pro

 Artichokes

-How to clean garbage disposal with ice
+How do you clean a garbage disposal with ice?

-Step 1: Run cold water down the sink and turn on the disposal
+Step 1: Run cold water down the sink and turn on the disposal.

-Step 2: Pour over 1 cup of salt
+Step 2: Pour over 1 cup of salt.

 Pro Tip: Got other problem appliances in your kitchen?
 Learn how to clean a smelly dishwasher now!

-• Take a lemon and cut it into wedges
+• Cut a lemon into wedges.

-• Follow with 1 cup white vinegar
+• Follow with 1 cup white vinegar.

-• Let sit for 10-15 minutes.
-It may fizz up, that’s okay!
+• Let it sit 10-15 minutes — it may fizz, that’s fine.

 Can you clean a garbage disposal with bleach?

-Step 3: Let sit for 1-2 minutes
+Step 3: Let it sit 1-2 minutes.

-Step 5: Run the disposal for 4-5 minutes
+Step 5: Run it for 4-5 minutes.

-More garbage disposal dos and don’ts
+What are the garbage disposal dos and don’ts?

 • DO use cold water